Quite easily, actually...

 Using the Chain Rod

 The Chain Rod is your gimmick weapon in this game; you’ll use it more to accomplish tasks than to defeat enemies.
-But it can be a lot of fun (as long as you aren’t trying to use it to cross pits) and is an improvement over the Triple Rod at any rate.
+But it’s a pretty clever weapon and can be a lot of fun (as long as you aren’t trying to use it to cross pits), and is an improvement over the Triple Rod at any rate.

 - Hold down the attack button to latch onto things, and release the button to let go.